Supersonicboss1/Helpful-Websites-Supersonicboss1/docs/minecraftserver.md

 Purpur will have much better performance than Vanilla and Forge, and similar performance to fabric with performance mods.
 The main reason to use Purpur is for **plugins.**

 Plugins are similar to mods, with two key differences.
 First, **plugins are usually version agnostic**, meaning that they tend to work on almost any minecraft version released **after the plugin.** Second, **they never need to be installed on the client,** meaning your players will never need anything other than regular minecraft.
-While both Forge and Fabric have mods which also do this, there are many mods which need to be installed on both the client and server, and will cause errors if they are not.
+While both Forge and Fabric have mods which also do this (see end of guide for fabric examples), there are many mods which need to be installed on both the client and server, and will cause errors if they are not.

 ## **Managing your server**